Public service: Choice

+Between December 2012 and May 2013, "Choice Frameworks" were scheduled for publication covering NHS care, social housing, school education, early years education and adult social care.

 Nationalization

-Nationalization took off following the World wars of the first half of the twentieth century.
+Nationalization took off following the world wars of the first half of the 20th century.
 In parts of Europe, central planning was implemented in the belief that it would make production more efficient.
 Many public services, especially electricity, fossil fuels and public transport are products of this era.
-Following the Second World War, many countries also began to implement universal health care and expanded education under the funding and guidance of the state.
+After World War II, many countries also began to implement universal health care and expanded education under the funding and guidance of the state.

 Privatization

 There are several ways to privatize public services.
 A free-market corporation may be established and sold to private investors, relinquishing government control altogether.
-Thus it becomes a private (not public) service.
-Another option, used in the Nordic countries, is to establish a corporation, but keep ownership or voting power essentially in the hands of the government.
-For example, the Finnish state owned 49% of Kemira until 2007, the rest being owned by private investors.
-A 49% share did not make it a "government enterprise", but it meant that all other investors together would have to oppose the state's opinion in order to overturn the state's decisions in the shareholder's meeting.
+Thus it becomes a private, not public, service.
+Another option, used in the Nordic countries, is to establish a corporation but keep ownership or voting power essentially in the hands of the government.
+For example, the Finnish state owned 49% of Kemira until 2007, with the rest owned by private investors.
+A 49% share did not make it a "government enterprise", but it meant that all other investors together would have to oppose the state's opinion to overturn the state's decisions.

 A regulated corporation can also acquire permits on the agreement that they fulfill certain public service duties.
-When a private corporation runs a natural monopoly, then the corporation is typically heavily regulated, to prevent abuse of monopoly power.
-Lastly, the government can buy the service on the free market.
-In many countries, medication is provided in this manner: the government reimburses part of the price of the medication.
-Also, bus traffic, electricity, healthcare and waste management are privatized in this way.
-One recent innovation, used in the UK increasingly as well as Australia and Canada is public-private partnerships.
-This involves giving a long lease to private consortia in return for partly funding infrastructure.
+When a private corporation runs a natural monopoly, the corporation is typically heavily regulated, to prevent abuse of monopoly power.
+Lastly, the government can buy a service on the free market.
+In many countries, medication is provided in this manner: the government reimburses part of the medication's price.
+Bus traffic, electricity, healthcare and waste management are also privatized in this way.
+One recent innovation, used in the UK increasingly as well as in Australia and Canada, is public-private partnerships, which involve giving a long lease to private consortia in return for partly or fully funding infrastructure costs.